Concordium/concordium-base/rust-bins/docs/keygen.md

 - `--recover-from-phrase` if set, recover keys from backup phrase.
 Otherwise, fresh keys are generated.
 - `--no-confirmation` if set, do not ask user to re-enter generated recovery phrase.
 - `--no-verification` if set, do not verify the validity of the input.
 Otherwise the input is verified to be a valid BIP39 sentence.
+- `--only-system-randomness` if set, do not ask the user for a list of words to add to randomness, instead only relying on system randomness.

 No arguments are required.
 If the arguments `ar-identity`, `description`, `global`, `name`, `url`, `out`, or `out-pub` are not supplied they are queried